 What will happen to the property bubble in Barcelona?

 With 13-year experience in the Barcelona real estate scene, Tine Mathiassen, owner of Casamona, predicts that the price will soon adjust in response to the current situation.
 As owners enter a price war, customers will have many more affordable options to choose from.
 Since rental price is likely to decrease in the next 6 months, foreign investors might lose interest in purchasing properties as return on investment is significantly lower than before.
-To counter this problem, sales price for houses and apartments is expected to also decrease within one year.
+We hope sales prices for houses and apartments will also decrease within one year.

 Overall, the surge in properties investment increases in the number of rentals in Barcelona.
 According to Tine Mathiassen, this current phenomenon can lower rental price and consequently cause the sales price to drop.
 Thus, properties owners need to have a wise pricing strategy in order to make profits in this hard time.

-For more practical advice regarding this issue, don’t hesitate to contact us at email@example.com.
+For more practical advice regarding this issue, don’t hesitate to visit our blog.